foresthpark/google_gram/README.md

 ## ➽ What is this?

-- A simple gallery app that uses Firebase hosting and Firestore snapshots for instant updates
+- A simple gallery app using Firebase hosting and Firebase snapshots

 <br/>